-- Best Practice: Targeted temperature management is the current standard of care for patients with a cardiac arrest.
-Studies suggest that neurophysiologic data can be used to predict outcome in many patients who have undergone targeted temperature management, which can help practitioners make appropriate decisions about end of life care - Current Practice: Practitioners currently use EEG and evoked potentials inconsistently in determining the prognosis of patients who have undergone targeted temperature management.
-In a recent study of 8 centers with 202 cardiac arrest patients, only 50% received EEG. - Resulting Gap: Inadequate knowledge regarding the appropriate utilization of neurophysiologic data to assess the prognosis of patients who undergo targeted temperature management following cardiac arrest - Educational need: Didactic sessions regarding utility of neurophysiologic data for prognostication following cardiac arrest
+- Best Practice: Targeted temperature management is the current standard of care for comatose patients with a cardiac arrest.
+Neurophysiologic data (EEG, EP) is integrated with clinical data and other modalities such as imaging and biochemical results for a comprehensive approach to assess comatose patients after cardiac arrest. - Current Practice: Practitioners currently use EEG and evoked potentials inconsistently in determining the prognosis of patients who have undergone targeted temperature management.
+In a recent study of 8 centers with 202 cardiac arrest patients, only 50% received EEG. - Resulting Gap: Inadequate knowledge regarding the appropriate utilization of neurophysiologic data to assess the prognosis of comatose patients who undergo targeted temperature management following cardiac arrest - Educational need: Didactic sessions, workshops, and symposia regarding the use of neurophysiologic data for prognostication following cardiac arrest

-10. Neurophysiology of sports injury and sports medicine
+9. Neurophysiology of sports injury and sports medicine